 Disclaimer: This article is for informational purposes only and does not constitute financial advice.
 Cryptocurrency investments carry significant risk.
 Always conduct your own research before making investment decisions.

-3. JPMorgan, Amazon AND Walmart all exploring their own stablecoins in the same bill context. the stablecoin wars are about to get very crowded
+jpmorgan and amazon exploring their own stablecoins under this framework. the stablecoin wars are about to get very real